ucsb-cs56-projects/cs56-games-poker/README.md

 * At the end of every hand the winner will appear in an alert
 * If you wish to continue playing, press Yes
 * If you wish to quit playing press No

+*W16 final remarks :
+When following the game logic for the multiplayer portion of the game, note that each client for player 1 and 2 is managing their own instance variables inherited from PokerGame while sharing its information with the server and the other player by updating and sending a serializable game state through the socket connection.
+One major improvement that can be made to the game would be refactoring it to follow a model, view, controller design pattern which would allow for easier future changes to the GUI and game separately(see issue #18).
+This would open up possibilities like having more than two player multiplayer, which would better simulate a real game of poker.
+For other bugfixes and improvements see issue #19 and #20.